 Trenton, NJ –-(Ammoland.com)- On Monday, March 5th, U.S. District Court Judge Benson Everett Legg, of the 4th Circuit in Maryland issued a ruling in the case Woollard v.
 Sheridan that declared as unconstitutional a Maryland State Law regarding the discretionary “justifiable need” clause pertaining to concealed carry permits for firearms requested by law-abiding citizens.

 ~The shock-waves from Judge Legg’s ruling rapidly traveled a few hundred miles up the Eastern Seaboard to Trenton NJ, where the heads of various Anti Gun Legislators, The NJ Attorney General and the NJ State Police Superintendent all collectively slammed into the nearest wall, causing aftershocks that are sure to reverberate throughout the State for sometime to come.

 Search teams were dispatched to determine the fate of the head of “NJ’s Premier Gun Control Group”, one man band and now defunct CeaseFire NJ and President Bryan Miller, over concerns that he may have suffered a serious stroke or be potentially despondent and a danger to himself upon hearing the news.~

-Not really… but New jersey's political eleite were oblivious to the rulling and its future impact on New Jersey residents Right to Keep and Bear Arms.
+Not really… but New Jersey’s political elite were oblivious to the ruling and its future impact on New Jersey residents’ Right to Keep and Bear Arms.

 Below are selected quotes from Judge Legg’s ruling that all but certainly spells doom for NJ’s discretionary permitting process, whose language and intent is nearly a verbatim copy of the Maryland language that was struck down today